juliagsch/PV_Battery_Sizing/README.md

 1.  **Data Acquisition:** Obtaining hourly load and solar generation data over a one-year period.
 Additionally, EV traces are created using SPAGHETTI [4].
 2.  **Data Preparation:** Cleaning, processing, and augmenting the raw data to create a comprehensive dataset.
-3.  **Optimal Sizing Labeling:** Utilizing a simulations [3,5] to calculate the optimal battery and PV sizes for each combination of load and solar profiles.
+3.  **Optimal Sizing Labeling:** Utilizing simulators [3,5] to calculate the optimal battery and PV sizes for each combination of load and solar profiles.
 4.  **Model Training:** Training an MLP to predict optimal sizing based on load and solar data.
 5.  **Model Evaluation:** Evaluating the model on different datasets to test robustness to out-of-sample data.